stanchan/teleport/docs/2.3/admin-guide.md

     # certificates and keys (may need to wipe out /var/lib/teleport directory)
     cluster_name: "main"

-    # License file to start auth server with.
-Note that this setting is ignored
-    # in open-source Teleport and is required only for Teleport Pro, Business
-    # and Enterprise subscription plans.
-    #
-    # The path can be either absolute or relative to the configured `data_dir`
-    # and should point to the license file obtained from Teleport Download Portal.
-    #
-    # If not set, by default Teleport will look for the `license.pem` file in
-    # the configured `data_dir`.
-    license_file: /var/lib/teleport/license.pem

 # This section configures the 'node service':
 ssh_service:
     # Turns 'ssh' role on.
 Default is 'yes'